redox-os/website/content/faq.en.md

 - QEMU
 - VirtualBox

-In the future the microkernel could act as a hypervisor, similar to [Xen](https://xenproject.org/).
+We can also have a hypervisor variant in the future, similar to [Xen](https://xenproject.org/).

 A [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) is a program providing the ability to run multiple isolated operating systems instances simultaneously.